pyjarrett/anteforth/README.md

 ## Properties

+This is a single cell Forth, which only operates on 32-bit integers.

 The virtual machine will verify that only valid words are execute.
 Allocations for words and names for words will always be valid, as will all instructions written during compilation.